atkai/livox_custommsg_converter/README.md

 # Livox CustomMsg Converter

 This tool is designed to convert messages from type "livox_ros_driver2/CustomMsg" to type "livox_ros_driver/CustomMsg".
-Some SLAM systems only support `livox_ros_driver/CustomMsg`, so this tool helps ensure compatibility when using data collected with `livox_ros_driver2`.
 It also supports conversion from type "livox_ros_driver/CustomMsg" to type "livox_ros_driver2/CustomMsg".

+Some SLAM systems only support `livox_ros_driver/CustomMsg`, and this tool helps ensure compatibility when using data collected with `livox_ros_driver2`.

 ## Features
 - Convert `livox_ros_driver2/CustomMsg` to `livox_ros_driver/CustomMsg`
 - Convert `livox_ros_driver/CustomMsg` to `livox_ros_driver2/CustomMsg`

-## Installtion
+## Installation
 Before using this tool, we need install the following dependencies:
 - [Livox-SDK](https://github.com/Livox-SDK/Livox-SDK)
 - [Livox-SDK2](https://github.com/Livox-SDK/Livox-SDK2)